stormasm/research/finance/equity.md

 #### The Scariest trade is sometimes the best trade
-Meaing that when people are scared or in fear about the market or a particular equity that sometimes that creates the best opportunity.
+Meaing that when people are scared or in fear about the market or a particular equity that sometimes creates the best opportunity.

 #### References